 Burgaw man sentenced to 18 years imprisonment for child pornography offensebladenonline 02/08/2019 0 COMMENTS

-RALEIGH — The United States Attorney for the Eastern District of North Carolina, Robert J. Higdon, Jr., announced that today, Chief United States District Judge Terrence W Boyle sentenced Cheyne Martin Potrafka, 35, of Burgaw to 220 months’ imprisonment, followed by a lifetime of supervised release.
+RALEIGH — The United States Attorney for the Eastern District of North Carolina, Robert J. Higdon, Jr., announced that today, Chief United States District Judge Terrence W Boyle sentenced Cheyne Martin Potrafka, 35, of Burgaw to 220 months’ imprisonment, followed by a lifetime of supervised release which will prohibit him from having or watching any type of pornography regardless of whether it’s child pornography or adult pornography like that shown on websites such as videoshd.
 Potrafka pled guilty to one count of receipt of child pornography on November 1, 2018.

 The charge arose from a state probation search.
 On August 9, 2016, Potrafka began a term of state post-release supervision, following a 2013 conviction on two counts of Indecent Liberties with a Child in Pender County Superior Court.
 Not long after Potrafka began post-release supervision, his probation officer became concerned about Potrafka’s compliance.
 Specifically, the officer learned that Potrafka admitted during sex-offender treatment to having sexually abused multiple children in the past and that members of Potrafka’s church had begun complaining about him lingering near children.

 On March 1, 2017, probation conducted a warrantless search of Potrafka’s residence, pursuant to the terms of his supervision agreement.
-His computer and hard drives were examined on site and found to contain over 150 images and a video of child pornography.
+His computer and hard drives were examined on site and found to contain over 150 images and a video of child pornography, he had also been visiting the young sexer website but after checking the website it was found to be legal as it only contained videos of adults.
 A later forensic examination revealed additional files that had been deleted.
 In an interview, Potrafka admitted to possessing child pornography.
 He also admitted to sexually abusing approximately 14 children during his lifetime, describing in detail the multiple incidents of past sexual abuse.

 Mr. Higdon commented: “Cases like this one are among the most important we handle as federal prosecutors.
 This case alone revealed how pervasive this problem is and how offenders like this defendant often leave many victims in their wake-here, by the defendant’s own admission, 14 children plus those victimized in the videos and pictures he possessed.
 The Justice Department remains firmly committed to protecting our most vulnerable citizens-our children, by aggressively investigating and prosecuting these cases wherever we find them.”